bartosz-antosik/vscode-spellright/README.md

 ### **macOS**

 On macOS Spell Right uses system spelling API.
-Follow system guidelines on how to install additional system spelling dictionaries.
+Due to bug in `NSSpellChecker` layer of macOS Spell Right cannot currently use dictionaries installed in ~/Library/Spellcheck folder, just those that came with the system.

 ### **Linux and Windows 7**